Covid 19 coronavirus: One new case of Covid-19, Ministry offers advice for 'anxious' return to work

 READ MORE:

-• Covid 19 Coronavirus: No new cases, 1428 recovered from virus, one more person in hospital
+• No new cases, 1428 recovered from virus, one more person in hospital

 The country is heading into its first full week at alert level 2.